rackerlabs/docs-developer-blog/_posts/2019-02-08-introduction-to-transport-layer-security.md

 `gd` is the intermediate file.

 Open the main file and save the **root** (or main) certificate as a **.crt** file.
-Similarly, open the intermediate file and save this also as a **.crt** file.
+Similarly, open the intermediate file and save it also as a **.crt** file.
 Upload all files to the server.

 ##### Create an Apache directory

-Execute the following commands to create an Apache directory.
+Execute the following commands to create an Apache&reg; directory.
 If an Apache directory already exists, backup the old Apache directory first.

     cd $INST_TOP/certs/